mbrandonw/presentations/2024-03-22-macros/presentation.md

     case open(NSApplication)
   #else
     #if swift(>=5.9)
       case open(UIApplication)
     #endif
   #endif
   case close
 }
 ```

-^ And of course things can get really complicated when you have multiple conditions in a directive or nested directives.
+^ And of course things can get really complicated when you have multiple conditions in a directive, or nested directives.

 ---